mrkkrp/iohk-test-task/README.md

   -k,--send-for K          For how many seconds the system should send
                            messages (default: 30)
   -l,--wait-for L          Duration (in seconds) of the grace
-                           period (default: 30)
+                           period (default: 10)
   -s,--with-seed S         The seed to use for random number
                            generation (default: 0)
 ```

-Note the `--node-list` option which allow to specify a YAML file with node
+Note the `--node-list` option which allows to specify a YAML file with node
 list.
 See `node-list.yaml` in the repo for an example.
 By default value of
 `NODELIST` is `"node-list.yaml"`, so this requires you to put a file with
 such name in the directory you're going to run master from.
 You're free to